Last Updated on July 1, 2020 by Scott Krager

 In mechanical keyboards, there’s literally one physical switch beneath every key.
 The switch can be of many types and we’ll discuss them in the lower paragraphs.

 Depending on that type, tactile feel and response time will vary.
-Some things however, will remain same, such as the durability.
+Some things, however, will remain the same, such as the durability.

 The mechanical keyboard switches can last as much as 50 million keystrokes.
 Membrane keys, on the other hand, can only last 5-10 million keystrokes.

-Apart from this, many people find the clicking sound of mechanical keyboards to be very relaxing, but it is a pretty subjective matter.
+Apart from this, many people find the clicking sound of mechanical keyboards to be very relaxing, but this one is a pretty subjective matter.

-Cherry MX red belong to the linear type of switches.
-Linear switches are the one of the most simple switches and don't give you any tactile or audible feedback.
+Cherry MX red belongs to the linear type of switches.
+Linear switches are one of the most simple switches and don’t give you any tactile or audible feedback.
 They just go straight up and down.